patricio1984/ISS-in-real-time/README.md

-# Challenge react weather app
+# ISS React App in real time

 # Description
 This a React app that works with the [http://api.open-notify.org/iss-now.json](http://api.open-notify.org/iss-now.json) API.
 Fetching the data from this API we can access to the real position of the <abbr title="International Space Station">ISS</abbr> and display it in a google map.